Leptonic CP asymmetry and Light flavored scalar: Lepton asymmetry with scalar

 where $M_P = 2.44 \times 10^{18}~\mathrm{GeV}$ is the reduced Planck scale, $g_*$ ($g_*^S$) denotes the effective degrees of freedom for the energy (entropy) density.
 The yield of particle $i$ is defined by $Y_i = n_i / s$ with the number density $n_i$, and $Y^\eq_i$ is that of the thermal equilibrium.

 In the following analysis, we apply for simplicity the single flavor approximation to the lepton asymmetry, and write the yields of leptons and anti-leptons as

 where $Y_{\Delta L}$ denotes the yield of the lepton asymmetry.
-If one would like to include flavor-dependent effects, a further detailed analysis with, e.g., the density matrix formalism, is needed \cite{Granelli:2021fyc}, but that is beyond the purpose of this work.
+If one would like to include flavor-dependent effects, a further detailed analysis with, e.g., the density matrix formalism, is needed \cite{Granelli:2021fyc} but that is beyond the purpose of this work.
+We also drop theral effects in evaluating the Boltzmann equations which could lead some numerical changes.
 The SM particles including the leptons and the Higgs field are assumed to be in the thermal bath.
 In this setup, the Boltzmann equations needed for the lepton asymmetry are given by

-where the dimensionless parameter $x$ is introduced by $x = m_{N_1}/T$, $K_n(z)$ denotes the modified Bessel function of second kind, and off-shell scattering contributions are dropped for simplifying the analysis.
+where the dimensionless parameter $x$ is introduced by $x = m_{N_1}/T$, $K_n(z)$ denotes the modified Bessel function of second kind.
+The $C_\scat$ parts are the collision terms from the scattering with the on-shell contributions removed.
 For the three-body decay process, the on-shell contributions of RH neutrinos are deducted in order to avoid the double counting when deriving the Boltzmann equations \eqref{eq:BE-N_1-sfa}--\eqref{eq:BE-chi-sfa}.

 The RH neutrinos are first generated by their interactions to the thermal bath, and the lepton asymmetry and the scalar $\chi$ are produced via the RH neutrino decays.
 While the total amounts of the lepton asymmetry and $\chi$ are related, the washout (inverse decay) effect via the neutrino Yukawa couplings deduces only the asymmetry.
 The Boltzmann equation for the lepton asymmetry approximately becomes